Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms and Expected Simulation Costs for a Special Case

 where vector $e_k$ is the $k$-th unit vector of $\mathbb{R}^d$.
 We define the\textbf{ \lovasz extension} $\tilde{f}(x):[0,1]^d\mapsto\mathbb{R}$ as

 \end{definition} We note that the value of the \lovasz extension does not rely on the consistent permutation we choose.
+A numerical illustration of the \lovasz extension is provided in the appendix.
 We list several well-known properties of the \lovasz extension and refer their proofs to~\citet{lovasz1983submodular,fujishige2005submodular}.
-We note that the subgradient at point $x\in[1,N]^d$ is defined as the set
+We note that the \revisee{subdifferential} at point $x\in[0,1]^d$ is defined as the set